 Applications for permit renewal shall be made pursuant to Rule 40E-1.610, F.A.C., any time within six months prior to permit expiration.
-Permittees are encouraged to apply for renewal at least 90 days prior to the expiration date, except as provided in Section 1.7.3.
+Permittees are encouraged to apply for renewal at least 90 days prior to the expiration date.
 Permits for which renewal applications have been submitted shall remain in effect past the expiration date until final agency action on the application is taken.